Sensing-Dev/doc/docs/tutorials/python/display-image-2came.md

 * Width
 * Height
+* PixelFormat

 The [previous tutorial](obtain-device-info.md) or [arv-tool-0.8](../../external/aravis/arv-tools.md) will help to get these values.

 ### Build a pipeline

+Import the modules, and set up the pipeline are the same as [tutorial that display 1-camera image](display-image).

+### Allow BB to access 2 cameras

 While the structurte of BB is the same as the [tutorial that display 1-camera image](display-image), we need some small changes to access two devices.